-The simple answer to that is yes, providing it’s done properly, it most certainly will!
+The simple answer to that is yes, provided it’s done properly, it most certainly will!
 Property expert and TV presenter, Phil Spencer, advises that a conservatory, orangery or glass extension can add up to 7% to your home value if it is done right.
 A survey by the National Association of Estate Agents, regarding the top home improvements that could add the best value to your property, revealed that a Glass Room Extension featured highly at the top of the list.
 There are some key considerations to make when contemplating a Glass Room Extension to ensure that you make the best investment.

 How much value will a conservatory add to my property?